wbcsd/pact-conformance-service/docs/lambda-functions.md

-# PACT Conformance Service - Lambda Functions Onboarding Guide
+# PACT Conformance Service - Lambda Functions
 ## Overview

 The PACT API Test Service is a serverless application that provides conformance testing for PACT (Partnership for Carbon Transparency) API implementations.
 The service runs test cases against external API endpoints to validate conformance with PACT specifications across different versions (V2.0-V2.3 and V3.0).

-## Lambda Functions Architecture

-### Why Serverless with AWS Lambda?

-This service leverages AWS Lambda functions for several key reasons:

-1. **Concurrency Model**: Lambda functions can handle multiple concurrent test runs without resource conflicts.
-Each test execution runs in its own isolated environment.

-2. **Cost Efficiency**: Lambda's pay-per-execution model is ideal for test scenarios that run on-demand rather than continuously.

-3. **Scalability**: Automatic scaling handles varying loads from multiple test requests without manual infrastructure management.

-4. **Stateless Operations**: Each lambda function is stateless, making the system resilient and easier to debug.

-5. **Event-Driven Architecture**: Perfect for handling webhooks and asynchronous callbacks from external systems being tested.

-### Lambda Functions Setup
+## Lambda Functions Setup

 The service consists of 5 main Lambda functions deployed using Terraform: